Vettel: I am not going out there for statistics, believe me I love racing

 Vettel joined an elite group of drivers who have won four or more F1 World Championship titles; Michael Schumacher (7), Juan Manueal Fangio (5) and Alain Prost (4).

 Vettel could well become the sports most decorated driver, as Prost pointed out, ”It’s fantastic for him, he’s 26 years old and already a four-time World Champion.
 I won my first race at 26.
 I think this is his best season, he was very under control.”
-(Apex)
+(GP247)

 Subbed by AJN.